 Above all, the cleanliness of Patnem beach has been unaffected by the attention it has been getting from tourists and foreigners alike.
 It's important for us travelers and locals to ensure that we do not loiter the places we visit and to preserve it's sanctity.
 The beaches won't look as alluring if they were littered with waste.

 I spent my day on Patnem beach by walking along the shoreline with my feet in the water.
 I watched little kids scream gleefully as waves came crashing on the beach.
 Youngsters were playing frisbee, couples embracing each other and families enjoying a fun day at the beach.
 I chose a shack and settled down for lunch.
+It was one of the many colorful Patnem beach huts!
 I ordered spaghetti in red sauce and my favorite cocktail to accompany it.
 After a hearty meal, I lazed on the diwan, waiting for the sun to go down.

 Although Goa has a plethora of beaches, there are only a few that provide a hipster and radiant vibe.
 With Arambol being the mother-ship of boho beaches, Patnem and Palolem are the hippy children in the south.
 Here, you don't just get colorful beach shacks and cute cafes.
 Unlike it's northern counterparts, Patnem beach is located amid laid-back villages and lots of greenery.
 On getting out of the beach, you don't have to face a swarm of tourists.
 In fact, you're greeted by lush greenery and quiet lanes that allow you to rediscover yourself, while lost within them.